Ecodesign for Sustainable Products Regulation (ESPR)

 Regulatory Guidance: We stay updated on ESPR rules, breaking down requirements into clear, actionable steps for your business

-Data & Reporting Support: We guide data collection for sustainability metrics to ensure companies are prepared for the requirements that will be laid out in the first Working Plan
+Data & Reporting Support: We guide data collection for sustainability metrics to ensure companies are prepared for the requirements that will be laid out in the delegated acts

 Life Cycle Assessments: We conduct LCAs to help you reduce environmental impact and align with ESPR’s sustainability goals